morganericsson/msengcs/kursplaner/en/4DV013_ProjectInVisualizationAndDataAnalysis.md

 The students are expected to find suitable literature on their own.
 The list below can be used as a starting point.

-- Keim, D., Kohlhammer, J., Ellis, G. och Mansmann, F., *Mastering the Information Age: Solving Problems with Visual Analytics*, Eurographics, 2010.
+- Keim, D., Kohlhammer, J., Ellis, G. and Mansmann, F., *Mastering the Information Age: Solving Problems with Visual Analytics*, Eurographics, 2010.
 - Munzner, T., *Visualization Analysis and Design*, CRC Press, 2014.
 - Purchase, H. C., *Experimental Human-Computer Interaction: A Practical Guide with Visual Examples*, Cambridge University Press, 2012.